microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 2. The UAV writer must issue a `Barrier(UAV_MEMORY, REORDER_SCOPE)` between the write and the reorder point.

 Note that these steps are required to ensure coherence across any reorder point.
-For example, between a write performed before `ReorderThread` or `TraceRay` and a subsequent read in the same shader, or between shader stages (such as data written in the closesthit shader and read in the raygeneration shader).
+For example, between a write performed before `TryReorderThread` or `TraceRay` and a subsequent read in the same shader, or between shader stages (such as data written in the closesthit shader and read in the raygeneration shader).